Priti Patel Promises to Change the UK Asylum System

 Speaking at the Conservative party conference, Priti Patel has said that she will overhaul the current UK asylum system, as she claimed that the current system in place was “fundamentally broken”.
 The Home Secretary said that the new system, which seeks to prevent asylum seekers from entering the UK via illegal routes, would be “firm and fair”.

 But human rights organisations have criticised Patel’s new plans for being anything but fair and lacking in compassion.
+Many even think an overhaul of the system could lead to another situation like the Windrush scandal.

 Kate Allen, Amnesty UK Director, said: